 The intent of the rating categories is to provide a basis for developing standards for protecting and managing the wetlands.
 Some decisions that can be made based on the rating include the width of buffers needed to protect the wetland from adjacent development and permitted uses in, and around, the wetland.
-Many local jurisdictions have included language on buffers in their critical areas ordinances based on the 2005 guidance on wetland buffers (found in Wetlands in Washington State - Volume 2: Guidance for Protecting and Managing Wetlands, Publication #05-06-008).
-The update of the rating systems will provide a more accurate rating of the functions and values of a wetland but keeps the same four wetland categories used in the 2005 guidance.
-For the 2015-2019 critical areas ordinance update cycle, we are not proposing any changes to the buffer widths recommended in the 2005 guidance, however any buffer strategy that uses function scores to determine buffer widths will need to be adjusted to use the new scores in the 2014 update.
+Many local jurisdictions have included language on buffers in their critical areas ordinances based on Ecology's CAO guidance.7 The update of the rating systems provides a more accurate rating of the functions and values of a wetland but keeps the same four wetland categories.

-The rating system is intended for use primarily with vegetated, freshwater, wetlands as identified using the federal wetland delineation manual and the appropriate regional supplements.
+The rating system is intended for use primarily with vegetated, freshwater wetlands as identified using the federal wetland delineation manual and the appropriate regional supplements.
 It also categorizes estuarine wetlands but does not rate their functions.
 The rating system also does not characterize streambeds, riparian areas, or other valuable aquatic resources.